Our Privacy Notice for Calderdale CAMHS

 In the context of delivering elements of the care pathway for Calderdale CAMHS service, Northpoint Wellbeing will collect, store and use personal data about your child to provide your child with healthcare services.
 Your child’s personal data will also be used to plan our CAMHS service and to make sure that service is as good as it can be.

-Northpoint Wellbeing in its role as Data Controller has a registered address of Leeds Bridge House, Hunslet Road, Leeds, LS10 1JN and is registered with the Information Commissioner’s Office (ICO) registration: Z5357295
+Northpoint Wellbeing Limited in its role as Data Controller has a registered address of Leeds Bridge House, Hunslet Road, Leeds, LS10 1JN and is registered with the Information Commissioner’s Office (ICO) registration: Z5357295

 We take our duty to protect your child’s personal data, and maintain confidentiality very seriously.
 We are committed to taking all reasonable measures to ensure the security of the personal data we are responsible for, whether this is computerised or in paper form.